Identifying and characterizing superspreaders of low-credibility content on Twitter: Additional information

-This work was supported by the John S. and James L. Knight Foundation and Craig Newmark Philanthropies.
+This work was supported by the John S. and James L. Knight Foundation, Craig Newmark Philanthropies, and the National Science Foundation (grant ACI-1548562).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

+This work was deemed exempt from review by Indiana University's Institutional Review Board, Protocol No. 1102004860.